Rishi Sunak says 'no law' could fix cost-of-living as Ian Blackford says he should deliver emergency budget or resign

 He said: “The Prime Minister just confirmed it would be silly to intervene, because the Tories only response to this cost-of-living crisis has been insults and inaction.

-He said: “On the day when inflation went to 9%, the highest for 40 years, I think the watching public, the least they can expect is a Prime Minister who concentrates on the cost-of-living crisis.
+He said: “On the day when inflation went to 9 per cent, the highest for 40 years, I think the watching public, the least they can expect is a Prime Minister who concentrates on the cost-of-living crisis.
 Clearly he just can’t make his mind up.”

 “When is he finally going to get a grip, stand up for the people of Britain and get on the right side of the argument?”

-Mr Johnson suggested his Government is against higher taxation measures. but declined to rule them out entirely.
+Mr Johnson suggested his Government was against higher taxation measures, but declined to rule them out entirely.

-He said: "This Government is not in principle in favour of higher taxation – of course not.

-"Of course Mr Speaker, they [Labour] love putting up taxes … what we want to do is take a sensible approach governed by the impact on investments and jobs, Mr Speaker, and that is the test of a strong economy.

-"If we have a strong economy, we will be able to look after people as we have done during Covid and as we will do in the aftershock of Covid.”
+"If we have a strong economy, we will be able to look after people as we have done during Covid and as we will do in the aftershock of Covid,” he said.

 He said: "Runaway inflation is punishing for poorer families and pensioners who are effectively exposed to a higher rate because a greater proportion of their income is taken up by food and energy costs.